 - What's New?

-- An untraditional holiday, in an untraditional sense.
+An untraditional holiday, in an untraditional sense.
 Naomi and Natsume spend a short break together.

 The house smells of turkey, and dressing, and gravy… and potatoes!
 It’s great.
 I sit down on the couch, out in the middle of the living room: My uncle’s house is… extremely western.
 But it’s so nice!
 The furniture is all so comfy, I could fall asleep in this fluffy wonderland.